cheomanigua/godotdoc/content/docs/recipes/projectile.md

 toc: true
 ---

 There are several ways to implement a projectile behaviour.
 It depends on the type of node the projectile is, and the type of node the shooter is.
+A RigidBody2D shooter uses a slightly different approach for the rotation and position of spawned projectiles.
 For this tutorial, we'll call the projectile a bullet.

-A bullet can be an Aread2D node or a CharacterBody2D node.
-The shooter can be a CharacterBody2D or a RigidBody2D.
-Combining the type of bullet and the type of shooter requires slighty different code.

 {{< alert context="warning" text="Don't forget to **ALWAYS** remove the projectile from the scene tree when it exits the screen.
 For that you have to create a `VisibleOnScreenEnabler2D` instance." />}}